Mon - Sun: 24 hours.

 Time Limits For Claiming Leg Injury Compensation

-Where a child has sustained a leg injury, the time limit won’t apply until they reach 18.
+For example, where a child has sustained a leg injury, the time limit won’t usually apply until they reach 18.
 As a parent, you could become a litigation friend and claim for your child’s injuries at any time before they are 18 years old.
-If not, they’ll have 3-years in which to claim from their 18th birthday.
+If not, they’ll have 3 years to start their leg injury claim beginning from their 18th birthday.

-Although the time limit is 3 years, it’s advisable to start your claim asap so that your solicitor has ample time to complete all the necessary steps.
+Although the time limit is generally 3 years, we’d recommend starting the process asap so that your solicitor has ample time to complete all the necessary steps.

 Talk to us today if you’d like to check how long you have left to claim or if you have any other questions.

-The length of time a leg injury claim can take will vary depending on a number of different factors, typically including:
+The length of time a leg injury claim can take will vary depending on various factors, typically including:

 • The type of leg injury and how severe it is;